yifei-tang/Deep-Learning-For-Medication-Recognition/README.md

 # Deep-Learning-For-Medication-Recognition
 Summer Engineering Research Internship - Project on using deep learning to recognize medications.
+National University of Singapore.